w5xd/PacketRainGauge/README.md

 <li><code>Placement-sensor enclosureBody002</code></li>
 </ul>

-The PCB enclosure parts need to geometrically mate with both the Pluviometer-base, designed in OpenSCAD, and the printed circuit board outline and hole pattern, which is available as a STEP model.
+The PCB enclosure parts geometrically mate with both the Pluviometer-base, designed in OpenSCAD, and the printed circuit board outline and hole pattern, which is available as a STEP model.
 The motivation for using FreeCAD is that it can be configured to create a model that itself depends on both the OpenSCAD model of the base and bucket, and the STEP model of the PCB.
 While the